rear/rear/doc/user-guide/12-BLOCKCLONE.md

 #### Configuration

-This is very basic and most simple scenario where we will do backup of single partition (_/dev/sdc1_) located on separate disk (_/dev/sdc_). + First we need to set some global options in _local.conf_, like target for backups.
+This is a basic scenario where we will do backup of single partition (_/dev/sdc1_) located on separate disk (_/dev/sdc_). + First we need to set some global options in _local.conf_, like target for backups.